vanHeemstraSystems/paperspace-headstart/README.md

-# paperspace-headstart
+paperspace-headstart
-Paperspace - Headstart
+# Paperspace - Headstart

+Based on "Paperspace" at https://paperspace.com